Klimatbyran/klimatkollen/data/README.md

     python3 -m unittest discover -s tests
     ```

     To run a specific test file, stand in `/data/` and run

     ```
     python3 -m unittest tests/{filename}.py
     ```

     where you replace *filename* with the name of the actual test file.

+    If you notice any test failing, please submit a ticket about it.

 ### How to Update Data on Site